izzymg/fantasy/README.md

 ## Setup

 Install MariaDB (Postgres should work, but untested) and Redis.
-Create a database in MariaDB called fantasy, and a user privileged to write, read and create tables on it.
+Create a database in MariaDB called `fantasy`, and a user privileged to write, read and create tables on it.

 `cd sql` `mysql -u dbUser -p fantasy < setup.sql` will run a set of `CREATE x IF NOT EXISTS` commands.